Specialist Dementia Care Program (SDCP)

 Referring someone to the SDCP

-Anyone can make a referral by using the Dementia Support Australia referral form.
+Anyone can make a referral to the SDCP by using the Dementia Support Australia referral form.

 Referrals are open for all the units in operation.

-To find out more about the eligibility requirements and the Needs Based Assessment process, please visit the Dementia Support Australia website.
+To find out more about the eligibility requirements and the assessment for eligibility, please visit the Dementia Support Australia website.

 Locations of the SDCP Units

-There are 12 operational SDCP units across Australia with an additional 7 SDCP units expected to become operational in 2023 and early 2024.
+The SDCP units currently operating across Australia are outlined below with additional units expected to become operational during 2024 and 2025.

 Western Australia